Consumers' Research: Kallet seeks a solution

 The positions between Consumers' Research and the strikers became more entrenched and less reconcilable, and the strikers began to have more discussions about the working conditions of employees.
 Arthur Kallet emerged as a leader who proposed the creation of a new organization which would evaluate products and take into account the working conditions under which those products were created.
 The organization proposed would also engage in and promote boycotts, educational campaigns, and have alliances with other organizations, which were activities Consumers Research avoided.

 At the end of 1935, the protesters called for mediation.
-Reinhold Niebuhr, a religious philosopher, chaired an arbitration group which included the American Civil Liberties Union’s Roger Nash Baldwin, the educator George Counts, and the socialist Norman Thomas.
+Reinhold Niebuhr, a religious philosopher, chaired an arbitration group which included the American Civil Liberties Union's Roger Nash Baldwin, the educator George Counts, and the socialist Norman Thomas.
 Schlink rejected this arbitration and the Consumers' Research board of directors accused the strikers of being communists.

-This organization, Consumers Union, published its first magazine Consumers Union Reports in May 1936.
+The new organization, Consumers Union, which was founded by Kallet and an Amherst College professor Colston Warne, published its first magazine Consumers Union Reports in May 1936.
 The previous strike was very successful at drawing attention to the protesters and the magazine was founded with public attention and support.
 Within two years the circulation of this new magazine surpassed the subscriptions to Consumers' Research Bulletin, which the organization continued to publish.
 As of 1987 it had less than 1% of the subscribers which Consumers Union's magazine had.